Hanif Abbasi

 Muhammad Hanif Abbasi (born 4 January 1966) is a Pakistani politician of the Pakistan Muslim League (N).
-He has been a member of the National Assembly of Pakistan and previously served in this position twice from 2002 to 2008 and again from 2008 to 2013.
+He was a member of the National Assembly of Pakistan and previously served in this position twice from 2002 to 2008 and again from 2008 to 2013.

 Early life and education

-He was born on 4 January 1966 to Dhund Abbasi Clan in Rawalpindi, Punjab, to Muhammad Khalil Abbasi, and he has five brothers and one sister.
+Abbasi was born on 4 January 1966 in a family of the Dhund Abbasi clan in Rawalpindi, Punjab, to Muhammad Khalil Abbasi, and he has five brothers and one sister.

-Following his early education at the Muslim League High School, Lahore, where he was known for his interest in football and cricket, he later graduated from the Forman Christian College and University of the Punjab.
+Following his early education at the Muslim League High School in Lahore, where he was known for his interest in football and cricket, he later graduated from the Forman Christian College and University of the Punjab.

-He has three children, one son businessman settled in Dubai and politician Hammas Abbasi, and two daughters, including Dr Areeba Abbasi, who worked as a medical officer at the Benazir Bhutto Hospital's emergency department before quitting in 2018, alleging political victimization.
+He has three children, one son, businessman settled in Dubai and politician Hammas Abbasi, and two daughters, including Dr Areeba Abbasi, who worked as a medical officer at Benazir Bhutto Hospital's emergency department before quitting in 2018, alleging political victimization.

 Political career

 In 1977, while still a school student, Abbasi started his political activism.

-He started his formal political career as a member of Jamaat-e-Islami but later joined Pakistan Muslim League (N) (PML-N) in 2008.
+He started his formal political career as a member of the Jamaat-e-Islami but later joined the Pakistan Muslim League (N) (PML-N) in 2008.

-He was first elected as a member of the National Assembly of Pakistan from NA-56 (Rawalpindi VII) as a candidate of Muttahida Majlis-e-Amal (MMA) and defeated Sheikh Rashid Ahmad's nephew Sheikh Rashid Shafique in the 2002 by-elections.
+He was first elected as a member of the National Assembly of Pakistan from NA-56 (Rawalpindi VII) as a candidate of the Muttahida Majlis-e-Amal (MMA) and defeated Sheikh Rashid Ahmad's nephew Sheikh Rashid Shafique in the 2002 by-elections.

-In the 2008 Pakistani general election, Abbasi joined the Pakistan Muslim League (N) (PML-N) and was again elected as a member of the National Assembly of Pakistan from NA-56 (Rawalpindi VII) on the ticket of Pakistan Muslim League (N) (PML-N) and defeated former Minister Sheikh Rashid Ahmad by bagging 73,433 votes.
+In the 2008 Pakistani general election, Abbasi joined the Pakistan Muslim League (N) (PML-N) and was again elected as a member of the National Assembly of Pakistan from NA-56 (Rawalpindi VII) on the ticket of the PML-N and defeated former Minister Sheikh Rashid Ahmad by bagging 73,433 votes.

-In the 2013 Pakistani general election, he again contested election from NA-56 (Rawalpindi VII) as a candidate of Pakistan Muslim League (N) (PML-N) and was defeated after taking 67,169 votes against Imran Khan who obtained 80,425 votes.
+In the 2013 Pakistani general election, he again contested the election from NA-56 (Rawalpindi VII) as a candidate of the PML-N and was defeated after getting 67,169 votes against Imran Khan who obtained 80,425 votes.

-In the 2018 Pakistani general election, he was the nominated candidate from NA-60 (Rawalpindi-IV) on the ticket of Pakistan Muslim League (N) (PML-N), however, he was disqualified and sentenced for a lifetime in the narcotics case.
+In the 2018 Pakistani general election, he was the nominated candidate from NA-60 (Rawalpindi-IV) on the ticket of the PML-N, however, he was disqualified and sentenced to life imprisonment in the narcotics case.

-In April 2018, he was arrested in ephedrine quota case by anti-narcotics force and sentenced to prison for life by the court.
-However, on 11 April 2019, a bench comprising Justice Aalia Neelum of the Lahore High Court suspended the sentence, the court maintained that all other accused in the case were acquitted and all legal points were not considered during the case.
+In April 2018, he was arrested in an ephedrine quota case by the anti-narcotics force and sentenced to prison for life by the court.
+However, on 11 April 2019, a bench comprising Justice Aalia Neelum of the Lahore High Court suspended the sentence, the court maintained all other accused in the case were acquitted and all legal points were not considered during the case.